British Junior Snooker Championship

-For 1992, the under-16 and under-19 tournaments were replaced with a single under-18 event.
-The B&SCC had gone into voluntary liquidation during the 1991–92 snooker season, and that year's tournaments were staged with the support of the World Professional Billiards and Snooker Association.
+For 1992, the B&SCC decided to replace the under-16 and under-19 tournaments with a single under-18 event.
+However, the B&SCC went into voluntary liquidation during the 1991–92 snooker season and that year's tournament was staged with the support of the World Professional Billiards and Snooker Association (WPBSA).
+Stephen Lee won the championship by defeating Paul Hunter 4–2, and went on to win the English Amateur Championship a week later.
+In 1993 the WPBSA established the English Association of Snooker and Billiards (EASB) with the aim of the EASB becoming the governing body for amateur snooker and English billiards in England.
+The EASB established its own under-17 championship for 1994.